The Practice

 4. Present your root cause analysis and suggested solutions with trade-offs to the user and seek validation before proceeding with fixes - do not change any files.

-The Implementation: The configurable tools that systematically deploy your prompt engineering techniques.
+The Implementation: Composable, bounded configuration files that systematically deploy your prompt engineering techniques.

 Core Primitives

-• Instructions Files: Deploy structured guidance through modular .instructions.md files with targeted scope
+• Instructions Files (Orchestrated Composition): Deploy structured guidance through modular .instructions.md files with targeted scope

-• Chat Modes: Deploy role-based expertise through .chatmode.md files with MCP tool boundaries that prevent security breaches and cross-domain interference - like professional licenses that keep architects from building and engineers from planning
+• Chat Modes (Safety Boundaries): Deploy role-based expertise through .chatmode.md files with MCP tool boundaries that prevent security breaches and cross-domain interference - like professional licenses that keep architects from building and engineers from planning

-• Agentic Workflows: Deploy reusable prompts through .prompt.md files with built-in validation
+• Agentic Workflows (Orchestrated Composition): Deploy reusable prompts through .prompt.md files with built-in validation

 • Specification Files: Create implementation-ready blueprints through .spec.md files that ensure deterministic outcomes across human and AI executors